 Notice that these locks used only one movement.

-The use of redundant movements obviated the need for all the complex and less reliable or
+Later the use of redundant movements obviated the need for all the complex and less reliable or

 secure backup approaches.
 It should be noted that in the entire history of the use of